 WS2012 Storage - iSCSI Target Server - Create an iSCSI target using PowerShell

 For my Virtual Machines needs, some LUNS are presented to my VMware vSphere 5.1 Servers and until now,my labstorage was handle byFreeNas using iSCSI.
-For tests purposes, I replaced this FreeNas by Windows Server 2012 to take care of that part.

 Note: Before writing this post, I grouped my physical disks together into a container called storage poolsto manage those disks as a single storage space.
 Afterwards, in these storage pools, I created virtual disks (aka LUN)on which I specify a layout, … which is simply a raid level.